RaphaelLasry/documentation-example/doc/docs/model/demand.rst

 .. admonition:: DemandeNormale
     :class: error

-    *Sheet description*: This sheet controls the global **daily** demand by zone on each time period.
-This sheet is dynamic in a sense that you must add the periods define in your use case as columns.
+    *Sheet description*: Definition of the **daily** non interruptible demand by zone on each time period.
+This sheet is dynamic in the sense that you must add the periods defined in your model as columns.

     .. list-table::
         :widths: 25 25 25 25 25